 Performing a SWT assessment will help you understand your strengths, weaknesses and the trends in your industry and market.
 This assessment will provide you with a picture of the current environment and how it will evolve over time.

 A good vision summary builds engagement, alignment, and focus throughout the company.
 It provides a one-page format to communicate key aspects of your company's vision to employees, customers, investors and the wider community.
-The structure to build vision summary is described below.
+The process for creating a vision summary is described below.
 The results can be inserted into a template, which is recorded here,

 a) List Core Values